christopher-vollmers/C3POa/README.md

 -u  use to ignore read directionality

 -g  group size (number of reads given to each thread, default 1000)

+-M  editdistance between read and best matching index in sample sheet has to be smaller than this number to return a match, default 2

+-m  editdistance difference between read and best matching index and read and second best matching index has to be bigger than this number to return a match, default 1

 -bt split input by number of threads instead of groupSize